 For CIBC, look up your branch here.
 You can call or contact one of the financial advisors whose email address is listed.

 I recently learned that CIBC is one of the top funders of fossil fuel expansion and therefore a direct threat to future generations.
-I found it very concerning that your bank received an F on fossil fuel expansion policies in the 2019 Banking on Climate Change report released by Banktrack and 0.5 out of 200 possible points on their 2020 report.
-The recent Corporate Knights report finds that you have issued more than $7 billion in loans to the O&G industry.
+I found it very concerning that your bank received 3.5 out of 200 possible points on in the 2021 Banking on Climate Chaos Report from BankTrack.
+The same report found that CIBC has pumped over $86 billion into fossil fuels since the Paris Accord was signed.
 That money is being used to pump CO2 into our atmosphere, putting millions of lives at risk and driving the 6th mass extinction.
 I also noted with surprise that your bank refused to sign the U.N.
 Declaration on Responsible Banking which has been signed by more than 100 major banks around the world.

 I am aware of your superficial environmental policies and programs, but they cannot undo the harm caused by the financing that you continue to provide to the fossil fuel industry.
 On the other hand, I am also aware that given the broader shift in market sentiment over the past year many banks are reconsidering their policies in this area.
-For this reason, I have decided to wait until next Earth Day to transfer my money to a more responsible institution.
+For this reason, I have decided to wait until Earth Day 2022 to transfer my money to a more responsible institution.
 As of today, that will likely be a local credit union, however I am open to the possibility of staying with CIBC or transferring to another major Canadian bank which sets ambitious targets for phasing out new loans to fossil fuel companies.
-Although it is very light on concrete details, TD Bank’s net-zero pledge has caught my eye and I will be giving their first detailed report on decarbonization a long hard look when it is released later in 2021.

 In particular, I hope your bank will be able to commit to the following: